 Solar power systems can be set up in two ways, grid-tied and off-grid.

-Grid-tied solar is what you will most commonly see in the suburbs, where there is easy access to the main power grid, so the system is: solar panels producing power for the household, with any excess going back into the grid, and any deficit made up with power drawn from the grid.
+Grid-tied solar is what you will most commonly see in the suburbs, where there is easy access to the main power grid.
+The system is typically: solar panels producing power for the household, with any excess going back into the grid, and any deficit made up with power drawn from the grid.